The Oculus at the World Trade Center

 The Vessel at Hudson Yards

 A fairly new addition to the New York City skyline, the Vessel at Hudson Yards debuted in 2019 and is made up of 154 intricately interconnecting flights of stairs with nearly 2,500 steps and 80 landings.
-The honeycomb structure can be explored and climbed and visitors will be treated to excellent views of the city.
+You can no longer climb up the honeycomb structure, but you can get an excellent selfie of it from the ground.

 Top of the Rock